faithfel/faithfel/README.md

 ![kororon by eve music vid cover ](cover.png)

 # ⋆˙⟡About Me:
-### An aspiring Software Engineer 3rd Year BSCS student based in the Philippines.
+### An Aspiring Software Engineer 3rd Year Computer Science Student based in the Philippines.
 I mainly use this account to post my school projects and personals project I make for fun.

 # ⋆˙⟡Tech I Used: